mozancetin/LoL-Match-Accepter-and-Lane-Picker/README.md

 ***NOTE:*** `image not found, waiting` vb. bir hata görürseniz endişelenmeyin.
 Ekranda butonu veya sohbeti aramaya devam ediyor ve **henüz** bulamadığı için hata gösteriyor. Önemsemeyin.

 ***NOTE:*** If you see an error like `image not found, waiting` etc, don't worry.
-She continues to search for the button or chat on the screen and shows an error because **has not yet found** .
+Bot continues to search for the button or chat on the screen and shows an error because **has not yet found** .
 Disregard.

 <br/>
 <br/>